4paradigm/OpenMLDB/docs/en/quickstart/python_sdk.md

 ### 3.6 Execute SQL Queries in the Request Mode

-Use the `connection.execute(sql, request)` interface to execute SQLs in the request mode.
-You can put the input data in the second parameter.
+Using the `connection.execute(sql, request)` to execute SQLs in the request mode.
+You can put the input request row in the second parameter.

 ````python
 try: